-The Remote Management Viewer hangs when a Remote Control Session is launched on a Linux device move a terminal that is open on the device, the Remote Management Viewer on the management console device hangs.
+The Remote Management Viewer hangs when a Remote Control Session is launched on a Linux device

+- Source: ZENworks; ZENworks Configuration Management; Remote Management. - Explanation: If you launch a Remote Control session on a Linux device and then resize or move a terminal that is open on the device, the Remote Management Viewer on the management console device hangs. - Action: Click the Son the Remote Management Viewer to refresh the device.